saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/borrow.md

 }
 ```

+s1 is borrowed immutably by the calculate_length function.
+The function can read the value but cannot modify it.
+After the function call, s1 is still valid.

 **Mutable Borrowing (&mut T)**:

 You can have only one mutable reference to a value at a time.

-In this example, s is borrowed mutably by the change function.
-The function can modify the value.
-After the function call, s is still valid and has been modified.

 ```rust
 fn main() {